 Veterans are interviewed in private settings throughout Marin County.
 The founder of this project is Nicholas Elsbree, a former Marin County high school student (Marin Catholic Class of 2013).
 The majority of the interviews will be conducted by Marin County high school students.
 Prior Marin veteran interviews by Bay Area journalists will also be made available on this site, along with narratives completed by St. Mark’s School students.
 All interviews are recorded on audio tape and/or video tape, transcribed and a narrative is created.
 A printed narrative is provided to the veteran as a personal history.
 A copy of the narrative is sent to the Marin History Museum for storage.
 All interviews that are videotaped are sent to the Library Congress Veteran History Project along with the accompanying DVDs/tapes and papework for the official archives.
 The written narratives are also shared at the annual Veteran’s Day Celebration hosted by Building Better Citizens for America (BBCA).
 The goal is to interview every living Marin veteran and record their stories for future generations.

-The Honoring Our Marin Veterans Oral History Project works in collaboration with numerous organizations, including Building Better Citizens of America (BBCA), the Library of Congress, Congresswoman Lynn Woolsey, the Marin History Museum, local veterans’ organizations, local news organizations, and local retirement homes.
-The Project is privately funded.
+The Honoring Our Marin Veterans Oral History Project works in collaboration with numerous organizations, including Building Better Citizens of America (BBCA), the Library of Congress, the Office of U.S. Congressman Jared Huffman, 2nd District, the Marin History Museum, local veterans’ organizations, local news organizations, and local retirement homes.
+The project was also fortunate to partner in 2011 and 2012 with former U.S. Congresswoman Lynn Woolsey, 6th District, who helped facilitate the relationship and partnership with the Library of Congress Veteran History Project.
+The Honoring Our Marin Veterans Project is privately funded.